port-labs/port-docs/docs/guides-and-tutorials/create-cloud-resource-using-iac.md

 Now we want to write the logic that our action will trigger.

-1. First, let's create the necessary token and secrets:
+1. First, let's create the necessary token and secrets.
+If you've already completed the [scaffold a new service guide](/guides-and-tutorials/scaffold-a-new-service), you should already have these configured and you can skip this step.

-- Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `repo` scope, and copy it (this token is needed to create a pull-request from our workflow).
+- Go to your [Github tokens page](https://github.com/settings/tokens), create a personal access token with `repo` and `admin:org` scope, and copy it (this token is needed to create a pull-request from our workflow).

   <img src='/img/guides/personalAccessToken.png' width='80%' />